apecloud/kubeblocks.io/docs/product-intro.md

 ## 1. Ready for more complex application scenarios

-Kubelego is ready to meet your requirements for more complex application scenarios, aiming to solving the technical and costs challenges you are faced with.
+Kubelego is ready to meet your requirements for more complex application scenarios, aiming to solve the technical and costs challenges you are faced with.

 ## 2. Open source and neutral